-You can refer to our Fitting instructions.
-Or you can take a picture of the patient’s feet standing in the orthotic and our experienced technical team can give you advice on fit or other recommendations.
+You can refer to our Fitting instructions, or refer to our Break-In Instructions.
+You can also take a picture of the patient’s feet standing on the orthotics and our experienced technical team can give you advice on fit or other recommendations.
 Email any questions to firstname.lastname@example.org.
 We pride ourselves on giving great technical support and are happy to answer any questions.

 If you are using your orthotics as a fitting tool, please disinfect with any topical disinfectant you are currently using between patients.
 Once your patient has purchased their orthotic, they can be cleansed with soap and water.
 Please advise the patient that hot water should never be used because it may melt and deform the orthotic.

 Unused product, in its original packaging, may be returned for credit within the first 30 days of invoicing.
 Shipping will also be credited to your account for any returns due to our error, otherwise shipping is your responsibility.
 Customized product may not be returned.

 Depending on usage and body size, a pair of our orthoses should last approximately 1-2 years.
 You should check you orthotics every few months for signs of wear and tear that might change the way your orthotics are supporting your feet.